Studio Web Integration¶

 🔵 Resource import summary: 3 total resources - 1 created, 1 updated, 1 unchanged, 0 not foundNotice the Resource import summary at the end.
 The push command also imports resources defined in

 bindings.jsoninto the Studio Web solution, just like importing resources for a low code agent.
-This ensures that all required resources are packaged with the solution, so the coded agent works anywhere the solution is deployed.See
+This ensures that all required resources are packaged with the solution, so the project works anywhere the solution is deployed.See

 uipath pushin the CLI Reference.